JeffCave/VbSwarm/README.md

-# VbSwarm
+# jsSwarm

-Based on XRay Swarm for linux, this was a Windows variant I wrote for myself (in 2004 according to the SVN tag)
+Based on XRay Swarm for linux, this is a javascript variant for in browser use.
+There is also a VB variant as well.
+It has been compiled as a windows screen saver.

-I no longer have a VB compiler, so I have no idea if this compiles, but I know it was my favoured screen saver for a long time.